jpfouch48/Laser-Room/README.md

 ## Future Enhancements
 - [X] Complete HA documentation
 - [X] Create status component to send general info back to HA
+- [X] Add effects to LED component
+- [X] Upgrade to ArduinoJson 6
+- [ ] Update to have arduino send effect list to be more dynamic
 - [ ] Add over the air updates - Implemented, needs to be tested
-- [ ] Add effects to LED component
 - [ ] Add zones to LEDs to allow different zones to be controlled independently
 - [ ] Add ability to control without the need for Home Assistant
 - [ ] Add support for PIR to turn on leds when motion is detected